AdobeDocs/target-developers/src/pages/before-administer/recs-api/manage-custom-criteria.md

 ---
 # Manage Custom Criteria

 Sometimes the algorithms provided by Recommendations are not able to surface particular items you would like to promote.
 In such a situation, custom criteria provide a way for you to deliver a specific set of recommended items for a given key item or category.

-You define the mapping between the key item or category and the recommended items, and import that mapping as a custom criteria.
+To create custom criteria, define and import the desired mapping between the key item or category and the recommended items.
 This process is described in the [custom criteria documentation](https://experienceleague.adobe.com/docs/target/using/recommendations/criteria/recommendations-csv.html).
 As noted in that documentation, you are able to create, edit, and delete custom criteria through the Target user interface (UI).
 However, Target also provides a set of Custom Criteria APIs that allow for more detailed management of your custom criteria.

 <InlineAlert variant="warning" slots="text"/>